May 1, 2026

 4.1.
 Tax and customs benefits for entrepreneurs

-According to Presidential Decree No. UP-5969:
+According to Presidential Decree No. UP-5969, following benefits were granted in 2020:

-Until October 1 of this year, small enterprises and individual entrepreneurs who suspended their activities or whose revenue reduced by 50 % or more compared to the first quarter of this year have the right to interest-free deferment (instalment plan) of the following taxes:
+Also, small enterprises and individual entrepreneurs who suspended their activities or whose revenue reduced by 50 % or more compared to the first quarter of this year have the right to interest-free deferment (instalment plan) of the following taxes:

 - turnover tax, property tax, land tax, water tax – with instalment plan of 12 months;